GSA-TTS/cms-data-json-mcp-server/README.md

 surface relevant candidates for the LLM to inspect.
 Combining traditional search with AI systems natural language understanding capabilities allows the model to investigate a more targetted subset of dataset and avoids overwhelming the session's context window.

+Remote deployment is currently configured for cloud.gov - the remote URL is available upon request.

 #### Most common workflow
 1) run an initial search against the indexed inventory
 2) identify a broad set of relevant datasets